 - In this case, the resource provider denies access, and sends a 401+ claim challenge back to the client.

 - The CAE-capable client understands the 401+ claim challenge.
-It bypasses the caches and goes back to step 1, sending its refresh token along with the claim challenge back to Azure AD.
-Azure AD will then reevaluate all the conditions and prompt the user to reauthenticate in this case.
+It bypasses the caches and goes back to step 1, sending its refresh token along with the claim challenge back to Microsoft Entra ID.
+Microsoft Entra ID then reevaluates all the conditions and prompt the user to reauthenticate in this case.

 User condition change flow

 In the following example, a Conditional Access Administrator has configured a location based Conditional Access policy to only allow access from specific IP ranges:

 - A CAE-capable client presents credentials or a refresh token to Microsoft Entra ID asking for an access token for some resource.